 As we look into the fourth year of managing the Saga Portfolio, we couldn't be happier with the investors that have joined our growing group.
 We continue to be grateful for the opportunity to manage our investors' hard-earned capital.
 The success of the Saga Portfolio requires investors that are stable, long-term, and realistic in their expectations.
-We would love to continue to grow with like-minded investors.
-If you know someone that may potentially be interested in the Saga Portfolio, feel free to forward on our information.
-The next date the Saga Portfolio will accept new investors is April 1, 2020.
 As always, please reach out if you have any questions or comments, we are always happy to hear from you!